 To go into the Dormant state, a Puck executes a WAIT statement.
 It then is suspended indefinitely, outside of any particular list, until another Puck identifies the waiting Puck and executes a REACTIVATE statement for it.
-Often this other Puck is scanning a Set to find the Puck to REACTIVATE, but a Set is not exactly the same as a usermanaged list in our terminology.
+Often this other Puck is scanning a Set to find the Puck to REACTIVATE, but a Set is not exactly the same as a user-managed list in our terminology.
 A Dormant-state Puck might be a member of no Sets (as long as a pointer to it has been stored somewhere) or of one or more Sets.

-An SLX developer can easily define a user-managed list construct, using Sets, WAIT, and REACTIVATE as building blocks, that mimics those of other languages or offer unique features of its own.
+An SLX developer can easily define a user-managed list construct, using Sets, WAIT, and REACTIVATE as building blocks, that mimics those of other languages or offers its own unique features.

-7.3 Extend
+7.3 ExtendSim

-Extend uses a message-based architecture for discreteevent simulation.
+ExtendSim (originally named Extend) uses a message-based architecture for discrete-event simulation.
 Various types of messages are used to schedule events, propel Items (Entities) through a model, enforce the logic incorporated into a model, and force computation.
 The senders and receivers of messages are Blocks (Operations), including the Executive Block (master controller).
-In Extend, it is Block execution that is scheduled.
-(When a Block executes, for example, this can trigger the sending of messages back and forth among Blocks, with the effect of logically propelling an Item along its Block-based path in a model.)
+In ExtendSim, it is Block execution that is scheduled.
+(When a Block executes, for example, this can trigger the sending of messages back and forth among Blocks, with the effect of moving an Item along its Block-based path in a model.)

-Extend equivalents for the terms introduced in the earlier generic discussion are summarized in Table 4.
+Table 4 summarizes ExtendSim equivalents for the terms introduced in the earlier generic discussion.